 People with disabilities are people first.
 The Americans with Disabilities Act officially changed the way people with disabilities are referred to and provided the model.
 The person first and then the disability.
 This emphasizes the person and not the disability.

-As recommended by the Diagnostic and Statistical Manual of Mental Disorders (DSM IV) and current medical terminology
+As recommended by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and current medical terminology

 When introduced, offer to shake hands.
 People with limited hand use or artificial limbs can usually shake hands.
 It is an acceptable greeting to use the left hand for shaking.